prashant-shahi/prashant-shahi.github.io/content/blog/recover-firewall-ssh-access.md

 Follow the instructions below :

-1. Go to your VM’s configuration page.
+1. Go to your VM's configuration page.
 Select the project.
 Then, Go to Compute -> Compute Engine -> VM Instances.
 Click the VM you want to recover
 2. Click Edit.
 Then, scroll down to Custom Metadata
 3. Create a new metadata field.
 Set the key to startup-script.
 Set value to sudo ufw allow 22